Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 Tip 3: Don't mix suits (if you have a choice)

 What do we mean by "organizing the builds of low-ranking cards"?
 We mean that it's best if you have builds of only Spades and Hearts, and other builds of only Clubs and Diamonds -- or the other way around: Spades with Diamonds, and Clubs with Hearts.
 We think of it as "braiding" the suits.
-Suppose you have two builds that go from the 5 of Spades and 5 of Hearts down to the 2's, and that contain only Spades and Hearts.
-Then when you get the A of Spades and A of Hearts, you can build on them all the way up to the 5's.
-But if one build contains a 3 of Clubs instead of a 3 of Spades, you could get stuck at that 3.
+Suppose you have two builds that go from the 5 and 5 down to the 2's, and that contain only Spades and Hearts.
+Then when you get the A and A, you can build on them all the way up to the 5's.
+But if one build contains a 3 instead of a 3, you could get stuck at that 3.

 How easy is it to braid your builds?
 Very difficult, because usually you don't get much choice.
 It's much more important to move cards, any cards, than to obsess about keeping the suits straight.
 If you have only one black 3, and only one red 4 to play it on, you should probably just play it without worrying about the suits.
 But sometimes you get a choice, and then you should be more careful.